Daly City, California: 20th century

 On the morning of April 18, 1906, a major earthquake struck just off the coast of Daly City near Mussel Rock.
-After quake and subsequent fire destroyed many San Franciscans homes, they left to temporary housing on the ranches of the area to the south, including the large one owned by John Daly.
-Daly had come to the Bay Area in 1853 where he had worked on a dairy farm, and after several years married his bosses' daughter and acquired 250 acres at the Top of the Hill area.
-Over the years Daly's business grew, as did his political clout.
+After the quake and subsequent fire destroyed many San Franciscans' homes, they left for temporary housing on the ranches of the area to the south, including the large one owned by John Daly.
+Daly had come to the Bay Area in 1853, where he had worked on a dairy farm, and after several years, married his bosses' daughter and acquired 250 acres at the Top of the Hill area.
+Over the years, Daly's business grew, as did his political clout.
 When a flood of refugees from the quake came, Daly and other local farmers donated milk and other food items.
 Daly later subdivided his property, from which several housing tracts emerged.

 As some of the refugees established homes in the area, the need for city services grew.
 This, combined with the fear of annexation by San Francisco and being ignored by San Mateo County, whose seat far to the south left residents feeling ignored, created a demand for incorporation.
 The first such attempt was proposed in 1908 for incorporation as the city of Vista Grande.
 Vista Grande would have spanned from the Pacific to the Bay, with San Francisco as its northern border and South San Francisco and the old Rancho Buri Buri as its southern border.
 The proposal was rejected over the scope of the planned city, which was too broad for many residents.
-The initial proposal also revealed rifts in the community among the various regions, including the area around the cemeteries, who were excluded from further plans of incorporation.
-On January 16, 1911, an incorporation committee filed a petition with San Mateo County supervisors to incorporate the City of Daly City.
-The city would run from San Francisco along the San Bruno Hills until Price and School streets with San Francisco and west to the summit of the San Bruno Hills.
+The initial proposal also revealed rifts in the community among the various regions, including the area around the cemeteries, which were excluded from further plans of incorporation.
+On January 16, 1911, an incorporation committee filed a petition with San Mateo County supervisors to incorporate the City of Daly City, which would run from San Francisco along the San Bruno Hills until Price and School Streets with San Francisco and west to the summit of the San Bruno Hills.
 The city would have an estimated population of 2,900.
 On March 18, 1911, a special election was held, with incorporation narrowly succeeding by a vote of 132 to 130.